whitegreen/Space-Truss/README.md

 ## 3. Ouput

+int lenA;  //the number of unconstrained nodal displacements.

+String[] symbols; //the notations of unconstrained nodal displacements, symbols[4]=“u2y” means that UA’s 5th element is the y-axis displacement of the 3rd node.

-double[] UA;  //(un-constrained) nodal displacements arranged in a vector: ux1, uy1,uz1, ux2, uy2,uz2,…
+double[] UA;  //(unconstrained) nodal displacements arranged in a vector: ux1, uy1,uz1, ux2, uy2,uz2,…

 double[] member_force;//member compression/tension arranged in a vector: fx1, fy1,fz1, fx2, fy2,fz2,…